Wilson Tuckey: Defeat

 From 1983 to 2007, Tuckey held O'Connor without serious difficulty, usually taking between 62 and 75 percent of the two-party preferred vote.
 At the 2007 federal election, Tuckey was reelected with 46 percent of the primary vote and a two-party margin of 67 percent against Labor.

 However, at the 2010 federal election, Tuckey was defeated by Nationals WA candidate Tony Crook.
 He suffered a post-redistribution primary vote swing of 10 percent and a two-candidate swing of 20 percent, finishing on a primary vote of 38 percent and a two-candidate vote of 46 percent against Crook.
 He was 75 years old at the time of his defeat, making him the oldest sitting MP.

 Tuckey broke his self-imposed silence after the election, verbally attacking Crook on a range of fronts.
 Tuckey described Crook as "a nobody who would be lucky to have his relatives turn up to hear his maiden speech in parliament".

-In 2009 the year before his defeat he said he might seek to become the longest serving member of parliament by breaking the record held by former Prime Minister Billy Hughes.
+In 2009, the year before his defeat he said he might seek to become the longest serving member of parliament by breaking the record held by former Prime Minister Billy Hughes.
 However his defeat in 2010 dashed hopes of him achieving this record as it ended his 30 years in Parliament, nowhere near the 51 years served by Hughes from 1901 until his death in 1952.
+It is also worthy of note that to match Hughes' record, Tuckey would have to have served as a Member until 2031, by which time he would be 96 years old.

+Tuckey was awarded the Medal of the Order of Australia in the 2024 Australia Day Honours for "service to the people and Parliament of Australia".